JatinV12/Milestone2_Springboard_Internship/Readme.md

 4. **Scatter Plot**:
    - Analyzed the relationship between `MonthlyIncome` and `Age` to observe patterns in employee demographics.

-## Tools and Techniques Used
-- **Power BI**:
-  - Created DAX measures and calculated columns to handle imbalanced and missing values.
-  - Designed interactive visualizations to gain insights into the cleaned dataset.
-  - Suggested DAX measures for checking missing values:
-    ```DAX
-    MissingValues_Column = COUNTROWS(FILTER(EmployeeTable, ISBLANK(EmployeeTable[YearsWithCurrManager])))
-    ```

 ## Repository Structure